-Thank you for your interest in an academic student employee (GSI, reader, or tutor) position at the School of Information.
+Thank you for your interest in an academic student employee (teaching assistant, reader, or tutor) position at the School of Information.

 These positions are subject to the I School having sufficient financial resources and the courses meeting enrollment minimums.

-We are currently accepting applications for our Fall 2023 INFO positions.
-Please review important dates and eligiblity restrictions for these positions below.
+We are currently accepting applications for our Spring 2024 INFO, DATASCI, and CYBER positions.
+Please review important dates and eligibility restrictions for these positions below.

 Data Science (DATASCI) and Cybersecurity (CYBER) courses follow the MIDS & MICS program academic calendar.
 Data Science and Cybersecurity courses are online; readers and tutors hired in those programs do not need to be physically in Berkeley, but do need to be physically located in the United States and eligible to work in the United States (see below).